PeterLenting/hackathon-teamproject/README.md

 # hackathon-nov2019-team2

-Banshee themed card game made by Team2.
+Shrieking Banshee themed card game made by Team2.

 ## Getting Started

-We got started on the hackathon project by first getting our theme of Banshee from code institute.
+We got started on the hackathon project by first getting our theme of Banshee from Code Institute.
 We all connected up on Slack and then briefly spoke with our team judge Maria.
 Our team was made up of Dawido, Fiza, Patrick, Lenting and RayOOlight.
 We brainstormed our ideas on Slack via a call.